Granata-R/DOT-IOT-Log-Explorer/README.md

 # DOT-IOT-Log-Explorer

 DOT-IOT-Log-Explorer is a Python/MATLAB software for broad analysis of electrophysiological data from freely behaving animals.

-For the moment the workflow is limited to data recorded through the Axona DacqUSB recording system.
-In short, DOT-IOT-Log-Explorer can be used for broad visualization and quantitative analysis of spectral properties, movement patterns, sleep patterns, neuronal activity, comodulation between theta and gamma components of the EEG/LFP.
+DOT-IOT-Log-Explorer can be used for broad visualization and quantitative analysis of spectral properties, movement patterns, sleep patterns, neuronal activity, comodulation between theta and gamma components of EEG/LFP.
 At the core of the software there is the spectral and unit analysis under specific behavioral epochs.
-One inner feature of DOT-IOT Log Explorer is an "unwinding" option, which allows the user to manually define the behaviorally relevant epochs.
+One inner feature of DOT-IOT Log Explorer is an "unwinding" option that allows the user to manually define the behaviorally relevant epochs.

 DOT-IOT-Log-Explorer is made of around 20k lines of custom Python/MATLAB code.
 It leverages compatibility with state-of-the-art computational tools in systems neuroscience.
 These include SpikeInterface (for standardized data extraction), Kilosort (for spike sorting), AccuSleep (for semi-automated sleep segmentation), ANY-maze (for manual review of behavior through key logs.)
-Some of them are not free/not easy to use.
-I have made sure to provide all the information in the Requirements section.

 ## Credits
 The software was created by Rocco Granata with inputs from Diletta Cavezza.
 The recipient lab is the neuropsychopharmacology laboratory of Dr. Elvira De Leonibus.

-## Requirements.
+## Requirements and limings factors
+### OS
-Our workflow has been tested on Windows only, though the entire workflow should work on other operative systems by doing small changes.
+Our workflow has been tested on **Windows** only, though the entire workflow should work on other operative systems by doing small changes.
+### Python + Jupyter + SpikeInterface
-Python (Jupyter) is always needed to preprocess the recording files.
-Since the pipeline assumes to preprocessing the recording files via SpikeInterface (always needed as well), please use the SpikeInterface installation guide to get Python + SpikeInterface.
+**Python (Jupyter)** is always needed to preprocess the recording files.
+Since the pipeline assumes to preprocess the recording files via **SpikeInterface (always needed)**, please use the SpikeInterface installation guide to get Python + SpikeInterface.
+### MATLAB
+**MATLAB** is required.
+Any version above **R2019** should work fine.
+Ensure that you have installed these add-ons:

+1) **Image Processing Toolbox** (always required);

+2) **Signal Processing Toolbox** (always required);

+3) **Statistics and Machine Learning Toolbox** (might be required for certain actions).

+5) **Deep Learning Toolbox** (might be required for certain actions).

+If not, you can do this by following the official [Mathworks guide for installing Add-Ons](https://it.mathworks.com/help/matlab/matlab_env/get-add-ons.html).
+### Recording system
+For the moment, the workflow is limited to data recorded through the **Axona DacqUSB recording system**.

 ## About this guide
-This guide has been written by Rocco Granata with the intent to show potential users its capabilities since the software has not been distributed yet.
+This guide has been written by R. Granata with the intent to show potential users the software capabilities in brief.

-As of March 26th, the software is becoming quite big.
-Therefore it's difficult to me to explain the meaning of each single button.
-I will probably do this in the future, updating this guide step by step.
-I will make sure (but this is just a detail!) to put tips for the user while the cursor is above each button.
-Three big sections below regard: 1) preprocessing, 2) exploring the data in MATLAB GUIs, and 3) averaging the results.
-The preprocessing is made through Python Jupyter notebooks, mostly.
-The second part of the guide describes how to use the main GUIs to explore and save tailored analyses for single experiments.
-Finally, I describe how to perform a quantitative measurement of the results from single experiments belonging to a certain experimental group.
-Ideally, the software not only permits the broad visualization, but also an automatic statistical assessment of the desired metrics.
-## Screenshots of the main GUIs
+As the software is complex just the general pipelines are described.

 ## Preprocessing in Tint and Python
 The preprocessing of the data operates through Python Jupyter notebooks.
 For the moment, preprocessing involves two third-party software that are: